rsyslog/liblognorm/doc/configuration.rst

 If the first character is a quote mark, operates like quoted-string.
 Otherwise, operates like "word" Quote marks are stripped from the match.

+Note: this is a "historical" type.
+The same can be achieved in 2.0.7 and above by using "quoted-string" with parameter "option.quotesOptional".

 date-iso
 ########
 Date in ISO format ('YYYY-MM-DD').